 Propane vs. Natural Gas vs. Heating Oil: Northumberland Home Heating Fuel Comparison

-Families have a host of fuels that can be used when it comes to heating.
-Natural Gas is the preferred choice in Northumberland, used by 2,796,352 or 52% of residents.
-The 2nd most popular primary heating fuel for Northumberland families is Electricity, used by 1,447,260 homes (27%).
+Homeowners have a host of fuels to choose from when it comes to heating.
+Natural Gas is the most common choice in Northumberland, used by 2,796,352 or 52% of residents.
+The next most popular primary heating fuel for Northumberland families is Electricity, used by 1,447,260 homes (27%).
 The other homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).

 Northumberland County Residential Primary Home Heating Fuel (in Number of Households)